 The Lammas EcoVillage in Wales set a global precedent by establishing itself from the ground up going through the permit process with the local planning department.
 It is an epic story that SeThInk Media is creating a presentation about for the…Continue

-"Hello Jennifer and welcome to the Transition California Community Network!
+"Hello Andrew and welcome to the Transition California Community Network!
 We are happy that you joined and welcome your involvement and sharing with the community.
-Here is a link to the 'how to' video tutorials for using and navigating…"
+Here is a link to the 'how to' video tutorials for using and navigating the…"